tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 -rw-r--r-- 1 tf2pickup tf2pickup  17056131 May 11  2019 koth_product_rcx.bsp.bz2
 ```

-Then, these are templates for the aforementioned files:
+Then, these are the templates for the aforementioned files:

 ## `.env`